core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 needs to support different transport protocols, namely TCP {{RFC0793}}, in some situations secured by TLS {{RFC5246}}.

-In addition, some corporate networks only allow Internet access via a HTTP proxy.
-In this case, the best transport for CoAP might be the [WebSocket protocol](#RFC6455).
-The WebSocket protocol provides two-way communication between a WebSocket client and a WebSocket server after upgrading an [HTTP/1.1](#RFC7230) connection and may be available in an environment that blocks CoAP over UDP.
-Another scenario for CoAP over WebSockets is a CoAP application running inside a web browser without access to connectivity other than HTTP and WebSockets.
+CoAP applications running inside a web browser without access to connectivity other than HTTP and the [WebSocket protocol](#RFC6455) may cross-proxy their CoAP requests via HTTP to a HTTP-to-CoAP cross-proxy or transport them via the the WebSocket protocol, which provides two-way communication between a WebSocket client and a WebSocket server after upgrading an [HTTP/1.1](#RFC7230) connection.

 This document specifies how to access resources using CoAP requests and responses over the TCP, TLS and WebSocket protocols.
 This allows